olivhoenen/imas-data-dictionary/html_documentation/utilities/IDS-path-syntax.md

 ### *idspath* or *fragment* as `path` field in IDSs

 In several places in the Data-Dictionary, specific string fields of IDS allow to make a reference to other fields of the same IDS.
 This is the case for instance of the field `/ids_properties/provenance/node(:)/path`.
-In this field, an idspath is expected point to a subset of the current IDS.
+In this field, an idspath is expected to point to a subset of the current IDS.

 In other cases, the reference `path` field allows to point to different IDS of the same data-entry (e.g in `grid_ggd(:)/path`).